Let's face it. Boredom is not fun. Too much of the same burns out your ability to enjoy, putting you into a bad mood.

 However, lest we end on a discouraging note, here's one last serotonin-boosting thought on the activity of shopping.

-Every time you buy something, say a gift for a young child, you are giving the gift of employment to many, many people.
+Every time you buy something—for yourself or as a present for a friend or family member—you are giving the gift of employment to many, many people.

-So shoppers, pat yourselves on your collective backs for using an antidote to boredom and solution to feeling good that is helping to save America's economy!
+So ye happy shoppers, you can pat yourselves on your collective backs.
+You are engaging in an antidote to boredom and solution to feeling good that is helping to save America's economy!
 How's that for a feel-good serotonin surge!